romoore/motion-locator/README.md

 # Data Format #

 Motion Locator produces Attribute values in the Owl Platform World Model with a name of "passive motion.tile" and an Origin string of "java.solver.pass_motion.v2".
 The data in the Attribute is of the form {&lt;X1&gt;&lt;Y1&gt;&lt;X2&gt;&lt;Y2&gt;&lt;Score&gt;}<sup>+</sup>, where X1 and Y1 are the x- and y-coordinates, respectively, of the upper-left corner of the rectangle in graphical coordinates (origin is in the upper-left).
 X2 and Y2 are the x- and y-coordinates, respectively, of the lower-right corner of the rectangle, and Score is the weighted score of the tile.
 A higher score is a more likely point of motion.
+Each of the x- and y-coordinates and the Score value are a 4-byte floating point number.
 Each Attribute value may have 1 or more of these rectangle-score tuples, and they may overlap.